dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 If there are conflicts resulting in ambiguity of whether a key has been deleted or has a new value, does `db.get(key)` return an array of `[new_value, None]`?
+Answer: `get` always returns nodes (not just values), so context is included.
+In the case of a deletion, a the value within the node will be `null`.

 What is a reasonable large number of writers to have in a single database?
 Write "Scaling" section.